-On a June 17, 1972, police caught five men breaking into the Democratic National Committee headquarters at the Watergate complex in Washington, D.C.
+On June 17, 1972, police caught five men breaking into the Democratic National Committee headquarters at the Watergate complex in Washington, D.C.
 So how did a “third-rate burglary” escalate into a near constitutional crisis?

-After that fateful June event, growing press coverage of the developing scandal caught the nation’s attention, as President Richard Nixon’s administration clashed with Congress over the details of an extensive cover-up related to the break-in.
+After that fateful June event, growing press coverage of the developing scandal caught the nation’s attention, as President Nixon’s administration clashed with Congress over the details of an extensive cover-up related to the break-in.

 Nixon’s resignation and Gerald Ford’s ascension to the White House completed a complex constitutional drama that involved all three branches of government, along with key agencies like the CIA, FBI and Justice Department.

 1. A different kind of tape started off the scandals.
 The burglars used tape to hold open the latches on door locks at the DNC offices.
-A sharp-eyed security guard, Frank Wills, saw the tape and called police.
+A sharp-eyed security guard, Frank Wills, saw the tape and called the police.

 2. Who made the famous “third-rate burglary” comment?
 That statement was made by press secretary Ron Zeigler at a press conference in Key Biscayne, Florida two days after the break-in.
 He also warned that “certain elements may try to stretch this beyond what it is.”